How to Use a 529 Plan for Tax Savings

 Should everyone sign up for a 529 plan?

-If you have children and want to help them pay for their college education, a 529 plan is an excellent way to do it, but it’s not for everyone.
+If you have children and want to help them pay for their college education, a 529 can be an excellent way to do it, but it’s not for everyone.
 As you’ll note from the information here, there are many variables that need to be evaluated before making a decision.
-The best way to start is to call Dechtman Wealth Management.
+One way to start is to call Dechtman Wealth Management.
 Make an appointment to meet with a Certified Financial PlannerTM professional to discuss your personal situation and your goals.
-With the right planning and the right expert help, you’ll make the best decisions for your financial future.
+With the right planning and help, you’ll make informed decisions for your financial future.